mesilliac/multitude/TALK.md

 which makes debugging easier.
 Websockets can also send binary data, in both stream and blob form, but for now we'll stick to text-only.
-Unless you know it's really going to be a bobttleneck, sticking with human-readable data formats is a big plus for development.
+Unless you know it's really going to be a bottleneck, sticking with human-readable data formats is a big plus for development.

-First lets convert what we already have to use JSON.
+First let's convert what we already have to use JSON.

 ### server ###